Letoa phonemes

 Letoa consonants

-Most of these phonemes have their IPA values at all times.
-The exceptions are j, c and x.
-These are similar to English j, ch and sh but are made further back in the mouth.
+Ch and sh are fully palatal.
+They are similar to English ch and sh but are made further back in the mouth.

 The Letoa Academy licenses the following variations: